JXSR12/Timescape/README.md

 ## Changelog

+### 0.5.8: HOTFIX App crash on sending message
+- Supposedly fixed where sometimes on poor connection sending message would cause the app to crash.
+- We are working to investigate this problem further.
+However, in this patch we have not yet experienced the same issue this far.

 ### 0.5.7: Lists UX Improvement Update
 - Added touch effect on project chats list in 'Project Chats' page
 - Added placeholders for various list displays if empty.